whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Papers/Treatment for amphetamine withdrawal.md

-# Treatment for amphetamine withdrawal
+# Treatment for Amphetamine Withdrawal

 Treatment for amphetamine withdrawal (Review) Shoptaw SJ, Kao U, Heinzerling K, Ling W THE COCHRANE COLLABORATION® This is a reprint of a Cochrane review, prepared and maintained by The Cochrane Collaboration and published in The Cochrane Library 2009, Issue 2 http://www.thecochranelibrary.com Treatment for amphetamine withdrawal (Review) Copyright© 2009 The Cochrane Collaboration.
 Published by John Wiley & Sons, Ltd.